greenpau/go-authcrunch/CONTRIBUTING.md

 # Contributing Guidelines

-## Pull Request Checklist

-Before sending your pull requests, make sure you followed this list.

-1. Open an issue to discuss your PR
-2. Ensure you read appropriate Contributor License Agreement (CLA)
-3. Run unit tests

 ## Contributor License Agreements

 I'd love to accept your pull request!
 Before I can take them, we have to jump a